gramineproject/graphene/Documentation/oldwiki/Run-Applications-in-Graphene.md

 To test Lighttpd server with _ApacheBench_, first, we need to start to Lighttpd server as above.
 There is a script run-apachebench.sh that takes two arguments: the IP and port.
-It runs 100,000 requests (-n 100000) with 25 to 200 maximum outstanding requests (-n 25 to 200).
+It runs 100,000 requests (-n 100000) with 25 to 200 maximum outstanding requests (-c 25 to 200).
 The results are saved into the same directory, and all previous output files are overwritten.

     make start-graphene-server